shaundon/codakuma-website/_posts/2020-06-14-dark-mode-modifiers.markdown

 However, sometimes you might need to something explicit that the system can't handle automatically.
 Maybe you want to remove a shadow from a view in dark mode, or use a different font.

-Getting the current colour scheme inside a SwiftUI is simple:
+Getting the current colour scheme inside a SwiftUI view is simple:

 ```swift
 struct MyView: View {